 Babylonstoren is a wine farm, but it’s known for its’ cactus patches.
 The cactuses grow up to 2.5 meters, and it is obvious why people love taking photos of this place and posting them on Instagram.

 Babylonstoren also attracts Instagramers with its’ photogenic greenhouse.
 There’s a popular restaurant named Green House Restaurant named after a local glass greenhouse.
-Foreigners often visit this place, pose there, take the photos of the environment and post them on their Instagram.
+Foreigners often visit this place, pose there, take photos of the environment, and post them on their Instagram.
 The place itself makes you feel like you are traveling through tropical islands.

 For these qualities, Instagrammers often visit the Babylonstoren and compete with each other to take the perfect shot.
-Cactuses can be friendly and beautiful not only at home but in the largest gardens of wine farm in Cape Town.
+Cactuses can be friendly and beautiful not only at home but in the largest gardens of a wine farm in Cape Town.

 5. St James Beach